Follower-Roller: Design Arrangements

 It is possible to use two circlips (snap-rings) to locate the support pin.

-The inner-ring can move to the left or right and against the inside faces of the forks and yoke.
+The inner-ring can move to the left or right and against the inside faces of the yoke.

-The outer-ring floats to the left or right, up against the flange-rings of the track bearing, and not the yoke.
+The outer-ring floats to the left or right, up against the flange-rings of the track bearing.

 Stud Follower-Rollers and Form-Closed Cams